durmusmurat/Udacity_Project_Salary_Pred/README.md

-# Salary Prediction for Tech World - A Udacity Project
+## Salary Prediction for Tech World - A Udacity Project
 This is a repository that includes the details of the project that predicts Salary in "Stack Overflow Annual Developer Survey" data

+## Motivation:
+The project is created to predict annual salary based on various factors.
+What really affects a developer’s salary?
+The dataset includes a wide range of factors that allowed me to see how different factors influence earnings.

+# Questions of Interest
+1. Does experience significantly influence developer salaries?
+2. How much do geography and country impact earnings?
+3. What role does education play in salary differences?
+4. Does remote work lead to higher salaries?
+5. Which programming languages or skills appear most often among higher earners?

 # Stack Overflow 2024 — Salary Prediction (Manual CSV)